phogroup/pho_group_website/content/authors/vincent/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I am a third year mathematics student at the University of Texas at Austin.
+bio: I am a third year mathematics student at the University of Texas at Austin from Florida.
 I have interests in deep learning, statistical inference, and optimization methods.
+I enjoy poker and other strategy games.

 interests:
   - Machine Learning